 Jesus Models How To Love Your Enemy

-Jesus faced incredible opposition in his life.
-His enemies were out to discredit, harass, and eventually kill him.
-But he did not allow himself to let his enemies sidetrack him from his purpose.
-He responded to his enemies with truth, healing, kindness, and love.
+But He did not allow himself to let his enemies sidetrack him from His purpose.
+He responded with truth, healing, kindness, and love.

 He was out to change hearts.
 And He wants us in this battle with Him.

 He also asks us to love as he does because blessing others with kindness and love is a protection for us.
 It keeps us from falling into a trap of bitterness, hatred, and seeking revenge.